jasonford1/Hearts-Helper/README.md

  Example: 000 then ENTER resets the deck

 ## Tips
-Input via numpad for optimal experience.
+Use your numpad for optimal experience.
 You never have to lift your hand.

 ### SIDE NOTES
 This project was created to see how giving users a photographic memory would improve their game.
 I am relatively new to programming and set the constraint that the project had to be finished in one day.
 Success!